The BEST Blog

 For People Who Want to Write Resumes Good

 Writing a resume or CV today can be frustrating and time-consuming, especially for those who are out of practice or starting from scratch.
 As our tongue-in-cheek title suggests, it is easy to stumble in this area.
-We have seen brilliant marketers and salespeople struggle for days to put together a 1 or 2-page sheet of their own career experiences and qualifications, which is essentially about selling themselves.
+We have seen brilliant marketers and salespeople struggle for days to put together a one or 2-page sheet of their own career experiences and qualifications, which is essentially about selling themselves.
 They are not alone.
-There are literally thousands
+There are thousands of

 Continue Reading »